ForgeRock/forgeops/bin/OpenShift-README.md

 The CloudFormation scripts will require write access to a wide range of AWS services, including IAM, in order to deploy successfully.

-Note: If you will be running these scripts using an IAM account with full priviliges, you may skip this section.
+Note: If you will be running these scripts using an IAM account with full privileges, you may skip this section.

 If you are using an IAM account with limited privilges, you